-NOTE 1 - ORGANIZATION AND ACCOUNTING POLICIES
+NOTE A - ORGANIZATION AND SIGNIFICANT ACCOUNTING POLICIES

-Reporting Entity: Oak Valley Hospital District (the Hospital) is a public entity organized under Local Hospital District Law as set forth in the Health and Safety Code of the State of California.
+Reporting Entity: Lompoc Valley Medical Center (the Hospital) is a public entity healthcare district organized under Local Hospital District Law as set forth in the Health and Safety Code of the State of California.
 The Hospital is a political subdivision of the State of California and is generally not subject to federal or state income taxes.
-The Hospital is owned and operated by the District and governed by a Board of Directors, elected from within the healthcare district to specified terms of office.
-The Hospital is located in Oakdale, California and operates a full-service acute care facility and provides services to both inpatients and outpatients.
-The Hospital also provides skilled nursing care.
+The Hospital is governed by a five-member Board of Directors, elected from within the district to specified terms of office.
+The Hospital is located in Lompoc, California and operates a 60-bed acute care facility, a 110-bed skilled nursing facility, and other patient services.
 The Hospital provides health care services primarily to individuals who reside in the local geographic area.